LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 For both sensors, the deviation is less than *1%* over the entire resolution.
 With the *MMC5603NJ* this is on average only *0.04%*.
 With the *TLV493D* the (+sd) is *3.64%*, for which the deviations at the end in particular (with field strengths towards zero) are decisive.
 In general, the measured values correspond to the data sheet specifications of both sensors, which specify a value of *5%*.
 It is also feasible to calculate these small deviations using curve fitting methods.
 Suitable functions are implemented in the library.

+### Dynamic Range Analysis

+%%Sensor_dynamic_range_evaluation_results_for_TLV493D_and_MMC5603NJ.png%%

+With the same setup as for the linearity measurement, the (+dr) can be determined outside the range specified by the manufacturer.
+As a result, it is possible to analyze how the sensor behaves when the defined (+dr) is exceeded.
+This allows the extent to which the limits of the sensors can be exhausted to be taken into account in subsequent measurement setups.
+A high (+dr) enables a more precise detection of magnetic fields, while a low (+dr) can lead to the sensor detecting magnetic fields outside its detection range.

+Figure \ref{Sensor_dynamic_range_evaluation_results_for_TLV493D_and_MMC5603NJ.png} shows the plot of the linearity measurement outside the specified (+dr) for the respective sensor.
+For the *TLV493D* a (+dr) of almost double the specified (+dr) could be measured, with a peak value of *240mT* with constant linearity deviation.
+The *MMC5603NJ* measures the same linear values as in the linearity measurement.
+From a measured value of *3.4mT* it reaches a plateau and does not increase any further.
+As a result, the full specified (+dr) can be fully utilized with both sensors.

+This extended characterized (+dr) is not used in the further analyses.
+Reference is made exclusively to the values specified by the manufacturer, as the values determined do not apply to every sensor (+ic) of the same type.

 ## Sensor Characterisation: Temperature Sensitivity